PrintM3D/Quad-Fusion-Docs/repair-guides/repairing-broken-belt-clamps.md

 2. Pull all the slack out of the belt in the corner you are working on.
 3. Slide the new belt clamp onto the linear z-slider.
 4. Attach all four screws that were removed in the _Removing the Bottom Clamp_ section.
 This should hold the linear rail in place again.
 Make sure that the rail is flush \(flat\) against the frame on both the bottom and the side.
 5. Insert the M3 locknut into the bottom Z-clamp.
-Throught the bottom of the Promega, insert a M3 pan head screw.
-Again, it might help to place the Promega over the edge of your work surface so you can reach this slot better.
+Throught the bottom of the Crane, insert a M3 pan head screw.
+Again, it might help to place the Crane over the edge of your work surface so you can reach this slot better.
 6. Follow the _Tensioning the Belts_ section below to continue.

 ## Tensioning the Belts